mchenggit/kabanero-event/architecture/README.md

   - # Disallow forked repository from disallowed list
   - forbid:
      - when:  "event.eventType =='RepositoryEvent'
+       forbid:
          - when: event.forked == 'true' && event.data.repository.name in disallowedForkedRepositories "
          - when: event.repository.owner.name in disallowedsers"

     # Ignore events that are neither Push nor PullRequest
   - ignore: